 The Essentials of Resilient Community program, offered by Vermont Wilderness School and Amy Hyatt, takes you deeper into the practices and teachings of the Art of Mentoring, supporting you to grow as a mentor, leader, cultural creative, and designer of regenerative, resilient community – whether on a family, neighborhood, or regional scale.

 Mentoring with awareness of both the learning journey and human development is a very powerful combination.
 During this weekend we will be exploring human development through stages of life, and natural cycles of learning and skill building that occur throughout all stages of life.
 We will take a particular focus on stages of development in youth, to support our ability to mentor children and also understand our own life’s journey more deeply.
-We’ll then use these perspectives to build our mentoring toolbox, including refining our ability to track and profile our students, and understanding what we as mentors can do to support transitions into new stages of learning and life.
+We’ll then use these perspectives to build our mentoring toolbox, including refining our ability to follow and support our students’ development, and understanding what we as mentors can do to support transitions into new stages of learning and life.

 Through long-term mentoring in nature connection, powerful qualities can emerge in children and adults – childlike happiness, empathy, capacity to be truly helpful, and much more.
 These are qualities that the late Lakota elder Gilbert Walking Bull told us, “My grandfather told me to look for these qualities in people.
 They are the signs of leaders.
 I see these qualities in these young people spending all this time out here in the woods with you all.”
+We have found that engaging in the core routines of nature connection and mentoring support these qualities arising in everyone!
 In this weekend, we will be looking at these embodied qualities, the precursor indicators to their emergence, and how we can use these as measures and indicators of our work as mentors…and for our own journeys as Human Beings.